CGM (rap group)

-CGM (an initialism for Cherish God More, Constantly Getting Money, Certified Grove Members etc.), is a British hip hop collective based in Ladbroke Grove, London specifically the Portobello Estate.
+CGM (an initialism for Cherish God More, Constantly Getting Money, Certified Grove Members, Christ Guides Me etc.) is a British UK drill collective based in Ladbroke Grove, London specifically the Portobello Estate.
 They were formerly known as 1011, named after the W10 and W11 postal codes.
 They are considered to be one of the pioneers of the UK drill scene.

 History

 In 2015, Digga D formed the UK drill group 1011 along with his friends in a local youth club in Ladbroke Grove.
-They released several singles from 2016-17 including: "Kill Confirmed", "Play for the Pagans", and "No Hook".
+They released several singles from 2016 to 2017 including: "Kill Confirmed", "Play for the Pagans", and "No Hook".
 The group has since been banned from making music together and later rebranded as CGM, an acronym for Cherish God More, Constantly Getting Money, Certified Grove Members etc.